mobizt/Firebase-ESP32/README.md

+### Stream Data

 This library uses HTTP GET request with stream header to connect the stream.

 The Firebase's functions that involved the stream operation are `beginStream`, `setStreamCallback` and/or `readStream`.

-Function `beginStream` is to subscribe the stream changes at defined database path.
+Function `beginStream` is to subscribe to the stream changes at a defined database path.

 Function `setStreamCallback` is to assign the callback function that accept the **StreamData** class as parameter.